Learn about actual and potential costs

 Our analysts calculate the total cost of ownership and assign a level of low, moderate or high, depending on things like customization, integration and installation.
 Use this information to budget for Light Bulbs & Tubes with a reduced risk of unexpected costs.

 See how we display average pricing information, trends and market data.

 Where can I purchase Light Bulbs & Tubes?

-Market share concentration in this market is high.
-Out of the 2,608 suppliers, the top four vendors (General Electric, Siemens, Philips and Cree) represent more than 50.0% of market revenue.
-Market share concentration has been on the rise in the three years to 2019 as a consequence of merger and...
+Market share concentration in this market is low.
+Out of the 2,216 suppliers, the top four vendors represent less than 30.0% of market revenue.
+Market share concentration has been declining in the past three years due to the phasing-out of incandescent light bulbs in favor of more energy-efficient solutions such...
 Subscribe to learn more.

 Questions to ask potential suppliers

 How far back do you have direct control over your supply chain?